 Serve over brown rice with Spring Renewal Salad.

 The above recipe cooks the vegetables in a sauce similar to Chinese vegetables.
 If you don’t want the sauce, leave out the arrowroot or kuzu and water.
-Add the soy sauce with each vegetable addition.
+Add the tamari or soy sauce with each vegetable addition.

 Rice and Vegetable Salad